xszabo3/peazip-context-menu-items-nemo/README.md

 # PeaZip context menu items for Nemo file manager

+Work in progress - I will try to upload the actions to Cinnamon Spices and continue development there.

 ## What are these files for

 They add PeaZip right-click context menu items to Nemo file manager (Nemo is the official file manager of the Cinnamon DE).
 This makes zipping and unzipping zip (and other) files more convenient.